“Building a sandcastle is ‘about capturing a moment’ amidst the forces of nature.” — Renzo Piano

 Blueprints Before High Tide: An architect explains the perfect sandcastle (Heard on NPR Weekend Edition Saturday ,August 1, 2015)

 Sandcastle and Sculpting Festivals and Competitions:

 Major Sand Sculpting Events Around The World – Discover exhibitions and competitions in Australia, India, Indonesia, Portugal, USA and more!

 US Sand Sculpting Challenge and 3D Art Expo – Called the most creative atmosphere in the world, World Master Sand Sculptors come from all over the world to compete at this event.
-Entertainment, Food & Activities (August 31 – September 3, 2018) Broadway Pier and Pavilion, San Diego, California
+Entertainment, Food & Activities (Labor Day weekend 2019) Broadway Pier and Pavilion, San Diego, California

 American Sandsculpting Championships – Fort Meyers Beach, Florida.
 For more than 30 years, held the last 2 weeks of November.
 (Free Lessons)

-International Sand Art Competition – Key West, Florida, Thanksgiving weekend (November 22 -26, 2018)
+International Sand Art Competition – Key West, Florida

 Texas SandFest – Port Aransas, Texas, April 26 – 28, 2019 (Rain or Shine) festival & competition